 9. A back support pillow with arms.
 Perfect for sitting up in bed without the awkwardness of haphazardly arranging multiple pillows behind you.
 I suggest getting one with a removeable, washable cover, like this one that’s taller-than-average ($35).

-10. This Surpahs Non-Slip Bathtub Pillow ($14), because baths are nice but can get uncomfortable fast!
+10. This Non-Slip Bathtub Pillow ($14), because baths are nice but can get uncomfortable fast!

 12. A reading/snacking bathtub tray.
-The one I have ($17 – it also happens to be the cheapest) comes with two wine glass holders and a candlestick holder (in case the power goes out?).
+The one I have ($17 – it also happens to be the cheapest) never leaves tub!
 I recommend wiping the whole contraption dry after each use so it doesn’t rust.

 13. A cushioned lap desk, like this large, colorful one with a handle ($13).
 This is the ticket for people who like/need to read, draw, work on a laptop, or tackle insurance bills and appointment scheduling from their bed or a recliner.

 14. A foam roller.
 I personally like my High-Density 36 inch one ($19) so it doesn’t tip me off while I’m using it.

 15. This awesome, pretty unbreakable clear acrylic cane ($29 *10/9/18: currently out of stock).
 It should be trimmed at a hardware store unless it’s for someone fairly tall.
 The only downside is there is no padding on the handle, but I’ve seen some pretty fancy cane handle covers on Etsy.
 There are also these less-exciting really nifty folding canes ($12) that I carry with me almost everywhere.